-Perhaps the main fight for the gospel today is one of fighting to sit at the feet of Jesus.
+Perhaps the main fight for the gospel today is to sit at the feet of Jesus observing His work.
 In America, we have an orientation towards self-sustenance, self-preservation, and selfishness.
 Jesus has purchased something better for you.

 Often we drink cups of comfort, wrath avoidance, self-encouragement.
-And often in the church it sounds like; you need to take care of yourself first.
-You can’t love anyone if you don’t love yourself first.
-And other self-centered statements that have risen to conversational normalcy.
+We often hear; you need to take care of yourself first.
+You can’t love anyone if you don’t love yourself first… And other self-centered statements that have risen to conversational normalcy.

-But when you sit at the table and drink Jesus’ cup, and let Him fight your battles…
+But when you sit at the table with Jesus and drink His cup, letting Him fight your battles…

 Jesus refreshes you.